richard-redpath/bullet-for-argos/Readme.md

 cmake .. && make -j 8
 ```

-The compiled library will now be available in the `lib/Release` directory of our build directory.
+The compiled library will now be available in the `lib` directory of our build directory.